awtGerry/home-cfg/README.md

 > It may not be compatible with other hardware.
 Attempting to build this on a
 > different system could result in an unbootable system or data loss.
 > Proceed with caution and make changes if necessary.

-> [!Note]
-> It may be safer to run the pady host, which uses X and DWM.